Atageldiev/rc-translator/README.md

 Steps:
 - Create a virtualenv and install requirements
-- create a `.env.dev` file where you will have to pass following data:
+- Create a `.env.dev` file where you will have to pass following data:
     ```
     DB_USER=<Your MongoDB user's full name>
     DB_PASS=<MongoDB db-password>